traction-project/encoding-api/README.md

 - `ETS_PIPELINE` the name of the Elastic Transcoder pipeline used to transcode uploaded media files

+### Development Builds

+For development, make sure you have `docker`, `node` and `yarn` installed.
-After this, the Docker container can be built and started as such:
+Build and start the container as such:

     docker compose build
     docker compose up -d

+Because the application bundle is mounted inside the container from the host machine, it needs to be built as well.
+This is done as follows:

+    yarn install
+    yarn build

+After any change to the code, `yarn build` needs to be run in order to refresh the compiled bundle.
+Also `docker compose restart web` should the run to ensure the application is restarted using the new bundle.

-This will build the container and launch it.
-After initialisation, the application is available on port 3001.
+The application itself is now available on port 3001.

 ### Production Builds

 There is a separate Docker Compose config file for production environments named `docker-compose.production.yml`.
+This does not require compiling the bundle locally and is thus ideal for deployment environments or if there is no intention of changing the code.
 To build such a production image, invoke Docker Compose as such:

     docker compose -f docker-compose.production.yml build
     docker compose -f docker-compose.production.yml up -d